 Leverage exception tuples to avoid false positives.

-Use a where clause to detect records that meet a specific criteria.
+Use a where clause to detect the records that meet a specific criterion.

 Consider using Data Identifiers in combination with EDM rules.